AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-08-03-increasing-productivity-no-meeting-days/increasing-productivity-no-meeting-days.md

 ---
-title: 'Increasing Productivity with No-Meeting Days'
+title: "Increasing Productivity with No-Meeting Days"
-excerpt: 'How can we implement no-meeting days in our workplaces so that people do not lose focus because of meetings and get uninterrupted time to do their job'
+excerpt: "How can we implement no-meeting days in our workplaces so that people do not lose focus because of meetings and get uninterrupted time to do their job"
-coverImage: './cover.jpg'
+coverImage: "./cover.jpg"
 category: "career / work"
 tags:

-    - 'productivity'
-    - 'ramblings'
+- "productivity"
-    - 'process'
+- "process"
-    - 'company culture'
+- "company culture"

 ---

 _This is an edited version of an article I originally wrote for the First AML Product & Engineering blog.
 You can read the original version [here](https://firstaml.dev/blog/nzdp3nek8xxhb9eg2a0s8wnde0yt3n)._